ByteLeMani/ctf_proxy/README.md

 - Filters are automatically reloaded on the fly when modified
 - Log by printing to stdout inside filters
 - Support for SSL/TLS services by providing certificates and keys
+- Support for IPv6
 - Easy Docker configuration
+- Proxy *failover* mechanism using NGINX
 - **DoS**: maintain attackers' sockets alive by periodically sending bytes to massively slow down their scripts if they don't expect it

 ## Configuration